FINNGEN/pheweb/pheweb/serve/components/colocalization/README.md

 EOF
 ```

-Parse and aggregates variant-level information from credible set data
+Parse and aggregate variant-level information from credible set data
 into a structured JSON array per `(dataset, region, trait, cs)`
 combination.
 It creates a new DuckDB table named
 `colocalization_variants`.